 As well as positive traits, you will avoid negative behaviors.
 Altered rabbits will be much less destructive, and less likely to chew things and dig.
 They will also have less aggression brought on from mating urges, and therefore less likely to fight.

 Neutering your male rabbit will stop it from spaying.
 Both genders will be much easier to train after they have been altered.
 So, not only does it benefit your rabbits but it also benefits you as an owner in your training efforts.

 Millions of unwanted animals are born every year, not breeding your rabbits means you are helping prevent overbreeding.

 Many pet rabbits are often left abandoned to fend for themselves, which can often lead to starvation, sickness, and death.
 Even if you gave your bred rabbits to a pet store or a shelter, you can’t be sure they will go to a loving home.

 Male and female rabbits can make great companions.
-You need to make sure that you take precautionary steps to prevent them reproducing.
+You need to make sure that you take precautionary steps to prevent them from reproducing.
 Neutering your male and spaying the female is our recommended option.
 This will allow them to love one another with affection, without any reproduction risks or bad behavior brought on from mating urges.

 For more guidance on introducing rabbits check out this great RSPCA guide.